jgneff/openjdk/README.md

 When the build completes, you'll find the Snap package in the project's root directory, along with the log file if you ran the build remotely.

-### License
+### License and Trademarks

 This project is licensed under the GNU General Public License v2.0 with the Classpath exception — the same license used by Oracle for the OpenJDK project.
+See the files [LICENSE](LICENSE) and [ADDITIONAL_LICENSE_INFO](ADDITIONAL_LICENSE_INFO) for details.

+Java and OpenJDK are trademarks or registered trademarks of Oracle and/or its affiliates.
+See the [TRADEMARK](TRADEMARK) file for details.